jambybrillo/aws_partitioner/docs/source/Getting_Acquainted_with_AWS_Cloud_Quest.rst

-   Register and Test The System
+   Register and Test the System